EdmundDong/Transportation-Monitoring-Homography-Estimation/README.md

 2. Images must be pre-processed into pickles for training and testing with `pre_process.py`.
 The current implementation will split the input files into a training, validating, and testing set.
 As images are compiled for pickling, the network input and targets are placed in `HomographyNet\output\preprocess` for each image that is pickled.

 3. Training is completed with `train.py`.
 Valid arguments for training are `--end-epoch`, `--lr` (to set the starting learning rate), `--momentum`, `--batch-size`, `--checkpoint` (to resume training).
-Checkpoints are automatically saved during training.
+Checkpoints are automatically saved during training (`BEST_checkpoint.tar`, `BEST_model.pt`, `checkpoint.tar`, `model.pt`).
 Tensorboard can be opened to view training statistics using `tensorboard --logdir runs`.

 4. Testing is completed with `test.py`.
 As images are tested, the network output and targets are placed in `HomographyNet\output\test` for each image pair that is tested.
+The files `BEST_model.pt` is used for testing.
 Testing can also be done with traditional homography estimation algorithms (SURF + RANSAC, Identity Homography) using `test_orb.py`.

 ### Relevant Folder and File Descriptions
 | Folder/File | Descriptions |